trandzik/speedy_converter/README.md

 > Note: Use `alt + hover` to show help for certain parameters.

-> Tip: If you would like to rename files, do it before you select desired videos for conversion.
-Renaming triggers check for possible overwrites and updating each row (by adding or removing its warning icon) will deselect it.
+> Tip: If you would like to rename files, do it before you select desired videos for conversion (updating row will deselect it).

 ![](demo.gif)